|

 Last visited the Folk Club 23rd November 2005

-Bram Taylor is an entertaining artist with a distinctive voice and relaxed stage presence who gives an evening "Taylored" to suit his audience.
+BRAM is an entertaining artist with a distinctive voice and relaxed stage presence who gives an evening Taylored to suit his audience.
 Bram calls on a large repertoire of traditional songs, together with contemporary and humorous material, performed on acoustic guitar, duet concertina, or unaccompanied.
-With a wealth of experience behind him, he has established a fine reputation which has gone from strength to strength from tours in the UK and USA of Folk Clubs, festivals and concerts.
+With a wealth of experience behind him, he has established a fine reputation which has gone from strength to strength from tours in the UK and USA of folk clubs, festivals and concerts.
+This is Bram's second gig at Llantrisant Folk Club; his last appearance attracted such enthusiastic shouts for more that we couldn't say no!

 An evening of